Bobby Hutchins: After Our Gang

 After outgrowing the series, Hutchins and his family eventually moved back to Tacoma, where he entered public school.
 He joined the U.S. Army Air Forces in 1943 after graduating high school and enrolled in the Aviation Cadet Program with the goal of becoming a pilot.

 Death

 Hutchins was killed in a mid-air collision on May 17, 1945, while trying to land a North American AT-6D-NT Texan, serial number 42-86536, of the 3026th Base Unit, when it struck an AT-6C-15-NT Texan, 42-49068, of the same unit at Merced Army Air Field in Merced, California, later known as Castle Air Force Base, during a training exercise.
 The other pilot, Edward F. Hamel, survived.
 Hutchins's mother, Olga Hagerson Hutchins, had been scheduled to travel to the airfield for his graduation from flying school, which would have occurred the week after he died.

+Legacy

+The American rock band Weezer adopted the name based on Hutchin's character (albeit a different spelling), which was based on singer Rivers Cuomo's nickname that his father gave him when he was a kid because "[Wheezer] is the cool one."